This page explains how to perform a credential rotation in Google Kubernetes Engine (GKE).

 Completing the rotation

-To complete the rotation, run the following command which configures the cluster master to serve only with the new credential.
-This causes brief downtime for the cluster API.
+To complete the rotation, run the following command which configures the control plane to serve only with the new credential:

 gcloud container clusters update cluster-name --complete-credential-rotation